 When you save your content as a reusable block in the Gutenberg editor to use them later then that block editor is called reusable block editor.
 The best part is that you can not only create Gutenberg

 Web writers often save texts on a doc file in order to use them later in different posts.
-And it eats up a lot of time to search them and open up in the browser.
-To reduce this extra time and effort, the Gutenberg reusable block can be pretty useful.
+And it eats up a lot of time to search for them and open up in the browser.
+The Gutenberg reusable block can be pretty useful to reduce this extra time and effort.

-- or adding links to a post to follow the blog on social media.
+- Adding links to a post to follow the blog on social media.

-So, using reusable blocks is that useful in WordPress Gutenberg post or page editor.
+So, using reusable blocks is that useful in WordPress Gutenberg posts or page editors.

 But how can you create and use reusable blocks?
 Let’s dig deeper.